-Most of the malaria cases in the United States are reported from returning travelers and immigrants.
+Most malaria cases in the United States are reported from returning travelers and immigrants.
 In Wisconsin, an average of 12 cases of malaria was reported annually between 2002 and 2009.
-All illnesses were reported from people who traveled to a malaria endemic country.
+All these illnesses were reported from people who traveled to a malaria-endemic country.

 Information on this page has been organized into three categories.
 Please choose one of the following tabs.